NOTICE OF PRIVACY PRACTICES FOR PROTECTED HEALTH INFORMATION

 Right to Inspect and Copy: You have certain rights to inspect and copy health information that may be used to make decisions about your care.
 Usually, this includes health and billing records.

-We may deny your request to inspect and copy in certain very limited circumstances.
-If you are denied access to your health information, you may in certain instances request that the denial be reviewed.
+Limits on Information: We may deny your request to inspect and copy in certain very limited circumstances.
+For example, if we believe supplying you with certain information could lead to physical harm to you or someone else, we will withhold that information.
+If you are denied access to your health information, you may in certain instances appeal that denial.
 Another licensed health care professional chosen by our practice will review your request and the denial.
 The person conducting the review will not be the person who denied your initial request.
 We will comply with the outcome of the review.

 Right to Amend: If you feel that health information we have about you is incorrect or incomplete, you may ask us to amend the information.
 You have the right to request an amendment for as long as we keep the information.
 To request an amendment, your request must be made in writing.